Pilea cadierei (Aluminium Plant) Care Indoors; Watering, Light, Humidity, Problems & Remedies

 Repot the young Pilea cadierei annually at the beginning of the growing season as the extensive root system is known to break the pots if restricted.

-Use a pot 1 size larger than the current one and ensure it has a drainage hole to prevent the soil from getting soggy which can result in root-rot.
-Take a look at these pots with drainage holes on Amazon.
+Use a pot 1 size larger that has a drainage hole to prevent the soil from getting soggy which can result in root-rot.
+Check out these pots with drainage hole on Amazon.

 Pruning & Grooming